autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

 checkpoint_name = "faster_rcnn_r50_fpn_1x_voc0712"
 num_gpus = 1  # multi GPU inference is not supported in VOC format
 ```
 You can also use other model by setting `checkpoint_name` to other model configs.
-Please refer to :ref: `selecting_models` for details about model selection.

 As before, we create the MultiModalPredictor with selected checkpoint name and number of GPUs.
 We also need to specify the `problem_type` to `"object_detection"`.